apollojain/popular_times/README.md

 # Popular Times Library

 This package allows for users to gain access to the Google Popular Times feature.
 To use this package, it is first necessary to install geckodriver, which will be used by Selenium to spin up a headless Firefox browser.
 Google how to do this on your OS.
-On Macs, the command is:
+On Mac, the command is:
 ```
 brew install geckodriver
 ```